-For 2006, the Sportage gets an improved spiral-type antenna and a standard air-filtration system.
-A tire-pressure-monitoring system is standard on the EX.
+For 2006, the Sportage received an improved spiral-type antenna and a standard air-filtration system.
+A tire pressure monitoring system became standard on the EX.

 Twin roof bars are integrated into sloping D-pillars, which are outlined by black moldings.
 Alloy wheels hold 16-inch tires.
 Dual exhaust pipes are installed on V-6 models.

 Ground clearance is 7.7 inches, and the Sportage has a four-wheel-independent suspension.
 A roof rack is standard.
 The top-hinged tailgate contains a flip-up window, and the spare tire mounts under the floor.
 Fog lights, bodyside cladding and a moonroof are installed on EX models.

 Five occupants fit inside the Sportage.
 The driver's seat has dual-height adjustment.
 With Kia's "Drop & Fold" rear seating system, the seat cushion lowers and the backrest folds flat, yielding 66.6 cubic feet of cargo space.
 To accommodate long items, the backrest of the front passenger seat folds down.